Are you frustrated with your current workout? Have you been at the same weight and same strength for months—or even years?

-This article will show you what real natural bodybuilders do to gain mass in as short as time as possible - all without lifting weights more than 3 days per week.
+This article will show you what real natural bodybuilders do to gain mass in as little time as possible—all without lifting weights more than 3 days per week.

 Do a short warm-up set before each exercise with approximately 50% of the weight you will use for the main working set.
 Do about 4-6 reps with this lighter weight, just enough to get warmed up.

 The workout should last no longer than 45 minutes!
 Plan your rest between sets accordingly so that you finish in this time period.
 Studies have shown that after 47 minutes of intense weight training, your cortisol levels shoot up.

 This means that the longer you workout after 47 minutes, the less results you will get and the more likely you will overtrain.
 So get in the gym, lift hard, stay focused and get out.

 The most important thing is that you lift to absolute failure!
 It is almost 100% necessary to have a workout partner.
 If you need to get 8-10 reps, choose a weight that allows you to get 8-10 reps, but no more.

 Once you reach your last rep, you should not be physically able to do another one, no matter what.
 Only you can judge if you are truly putting all possible effort into each set.

 Perform each set with good form.
 Cheating will only hurt your gains.
 Do each rep slowly and do not use momentum.

 Each rep should use a full range of motion and take approximately 2 seconds on the way down and 2 seconds on the way up.
 Do not "jerk" the weight up.
 Slowly move it up and down.
 Use lighter weight if you must.
 This is important to your gains so don't ignore this!

 Do not stop moving during any part of your set.
 You should stay in constant motion without locking out on any exercise.
 Do not stop at the bottom of your exercise.